 The chapel of St. Anthony, also called the Seamen’s Chapel or the Fishermen’s Chapel, was erected in 1447 by knight Edward de Shirburn.
 Originally it served as a charnel for drowners at sea, it became a chapel only in the twentieth century.
 It was renovated in 1853 and again in 1862.

-The chapel is a small, aisleless structure on a rectangular plan with dimensions of 4.6 x 3.6 meters, with eastern and western elevations pierced with putlog holes.
-Its interior is divided into the main room on the ground floor accessible from the west and with a vaulted crypt (ossuary) below.
+The chapel has the form of a small, aisleless building on a rectangular plan with dimensions of 4.6 x 3.6 meters, with eastern and western elevations pierced with putlog holes.
+Its interior is divided into the main room on the ground floor, accessible from the west, and a vaulted crypt (ossuary) below.
 The western portal received simple jambs with a pointed archivolt.
-A separate, located in the eastern wall leads to the crypt and is illuminated by small openings located just above the ground level.
-The upper part of the chapel is topped with a gable roof and illuminated with late Gothic windows: two-light window embedded in the eastern wall and single-light one in the southern façade.
-There is a small stone piscina was embedded in the southern wall.
+A separate, located in the eastern wall, also pointed portal led to the crypt.
+It was lit by two small quatrefoil openings, located just above the ground level.
+The upper part of the chapel was crowned with a gable roof and illuminated with late Gothic windows: two-light embedded in the eastern wall and one-light in the southern façade.
+In its interior, a small stone piscina was embedded in the southern wall.